rmrfslasher/kamellion/README.md

 # Kamellion

-The framework for this project's code is from <a href="https://github.com/mdn/webextensions-examples/tree/master/quicknote">QuickNote</a> extension example by Mozilla.
+The framework for this project's code is from the <a href="https://github.com/mdn/webextensions-examples/tree/master/quicknote">QuickNote</a> extension example by Mozilla.

 This project *currently* allows you to convert non-British English text into British English text.